Matrix organization: types, pros, cons & examples guide

 Types of matrix management

-There are three types of matrix management, with each type giving more or less authority to the project manager.
-You can visualize these management types on a scale with the project manager on one end and the department manager on the other.
+There are three types of matrix management, each granting varying levels of authority to the project manager.
+You can visualize these on a scale, with the project manager at one end and the department manager at the other.

 [inline illustration] Types of matrix structures (infographic)